fillics/fillics.github.io/index.md

 Interested in stats, data science and visualization.

 ### I am also into
-* space exploration and astronomy 🔭
+* 🔭 space exploration and astronomy
-* reading 📖
+* 📖 reading
-* running
+* 🏃🏻 running
-* bike touring :bike:
+* 🚴🏻 bike touring

 💼 I am looking for a data science internship in 2023.